evnp/nx/README.md

-A minimalist command runner for npm packages, with a focus on dev-ergonomics.
+Minimalist script runner for npm projects, focused on dev-ergonomics.

 ```
  __   __    __  __